MiheerTamkhane/interview-prep/js-questions/patterns/PATTERNS.md

 2. Write isAnagram() with this pattern.

+3. Write a function called sameFrequency.
+Given two positive integers, find out if the two numbers have the same frequency of digits.

+   Examples:
+   sameFrequency(182,281) // true
+   sameFrequency(34,14) // false
+   sameFrequency(3589578, 5879385) // true
+   sameFrequency(22,222) // false

+4. Implement a function called, areThereDuplicates which accepts a variable number of arguments, and checks whether there are any duplicates among the arguments passed in.
+You can solve this using the frequency counter pattern OR the multiple pointers pattern.

+   Examples:
+   areThereDuplicates(1, 2, 3) // false
+   areThereDuplicates(1, 2, 2) // true
+   areThereDuplicates('a', 'b', 'c', 'a') // true

 ## Mutlipointer Pattern.

 1. Given sorted array find the first two pair of numbers which gives 0 result after addition.